Chapter 9 Hypothesis Testing

 H1: P<.50

-To review, in the previous example, to test the null hypothesis we established a desired level of statistical significance (.05), determined the critical value for the t-score (-1.66), calculated the t-statistic, and compare it the the critical value.
-There are a couple differences, however, when working with hypotheses about the population value of proportions.
+To review, in the previous example, to test the null hypothesis we established a desired level of statistical significance (.05), determined the critical value for the t-score (-1.66), calculated the t-statistic, and compared it the critical value.
+There are a couple of differences, however, when working with hypotheses about the population value of proportions.

 Because we can calculate the population standard deviation based on the hypothesized value of P (.5), we can use the z-distribution rather than the t-distribution to test the null hypothesis.
-To calculate the z-score, we use the same formula as before:
+This is kind of a confusing point.
+Because the hypothesis is telling us what the population proportion is, it is also, by default, telling us the value of the population standard deviation.
+If the population value is .50, then the population standard deviation is \(\sqrt{P(1-P)}\) and the standard error can be calculated as:

 We know from before that the critical value for a one-tailed test using the z-distribution is -1.65.
 Since this z-score is larger (in absolute terms) than the critical value, we can reject the null hypothesis and conclude that the proportion of employees using at least 7 days of sick leave per year is lower than it was in the year before the new sick leave policy went into effect.